pure-data/externals-howto/README.rst

     void dsp_add(t_perfroutine f, int n, ...);

-Adds the perform function ``f`` to the DSP tree.
+Adds perform function ``f`` to the DSP tree.
 The perform function is called at each DSP cycle.

-The second argument ``n`` defines the number of following pointer arguments
+Second argument ``n`` defines the number of the following pointer arguments.

 Which pointers to which data are passed is not limited.
 Generally, pointers to the data space of the object and to the signal vectors are